-An introduction to fundamental end-user and administrative tools in Red Hat Enterprise Linux, designed for students with little or no command-line Linux or UNIX experience.
+An introduction to fundamental end-user skills and tools in Linux, designed for students with little or no command-line Linux or UNIX experience.
+Emphasis on shell script programming to create tools, applications and to automate routine functions.

-CSCI 146 FORTRAN 90 for Mathematics and Science (3) 2 hours lecture - 3 hours laboratory
+CSCI 146 FORTRAN 90 for Mathematics and Science (3)

-Prerequisite: A minimum grade of 'C' in MATH 135 or MATH 110 and 115, or a passing grade on the appropriate placement test
+2 hours lecture - 3 hours laboratory Prerequisite: A minimum grade of 'C' in MATH 135 or MATH 110 and 115, or a passing grade on the appropriate placement test